 Although the date of the crash listed in Dr. Vinsant’s account was one day off (and the part about Sicily isn’t correct unless she made it that far on a previous flight), it does represent a contemporary account, without the influence of memory on the accounts written years later by McNelly and Havemeier.

-One puzzling detail is Dr. Vinsant’s statement that Sheridan was A.W.O.L. for five days.
-Even if that figure included the time necessary for news to get back to the 32nd Station Hospital, it would suggest that Sheridan had disappeared from the hospital at least two days prior to her death.
+Oddly enough, Dr. Vinsant’s statement that Sheridan was A.W.O.L. for five days.
 Elsewhere in his journal, Dr. Vinsant mentioned that it wasn’t uncommon for a member of the hospital to take off briefly (presumably hours, not days), as long as they got someone to cover them.
 Alice Griffin’s letters also indicated that aside from leave and visits to rest camps, nurses did have occasional days off.
 Regardless of whether brief absences from duty or aircraft joyriding while off duty were generally treated laxly by the hospital’s leadership, it seems unlikely that a nurse being A.W.O.L. for two or more days would have been overlooked.
 It is also not supported by the unit’s morning reports, which changed her status “[From duty] to deceased.”